Sikbik/fluxd-rust/fluxd_rust/docs/ARCHITECTURE.md

 - Memory: in-memory store for tests and short-lived runs.

 The storage backend is selected via `--backend` and affects all indexes.

+Fjall performs background flush and compaction work.
+If compaction falls behind during initial sync, writes can be throttled (appearing as "stalls" in block indexing).
+Use `--db-write-buffer-mb`, `--db-memtable-mb`, and `--db-compaction-workers` to tune throughput on high-core hosts.

 For performance, the storage layer commits blocks using batched writes, and stores common small keys inline to avoid per-op heap allocations during high-throughput indexing.